-In a legal marijuana market, edibles are dosed in milligrams.
-For those of us who would smoke a joint here and there, upon entry into the legalized reality, you suddenly have to grapple with this fact.
-Sure, we’ve been buying weed in some hybridized state between grams (metric) and ounces (imperial) for a while, yet the concept of how much weed you need for edibles comes down to differences in how we understand weight as a measure of effect.
+Sure, we’ve been buying weed in some form between grams (metric) and ounces (imperial) for a while, yet the concept of how much weed you need for edibles comes down to differences in how we understand weight as a measure of effect.

 Edibles vs. Smoking

 The process of eating edibles is often seen as a different experience than smoking.
-And down to a biochemical level, it is.
+And down to a biochemical level, it definitely is.
 The high from edibles is produced through digestive metabolism rather than absorption through the lungs.
-This means it transitions through the digestive system, being broken down to get into the blood rather than being applied immediately to the bloodstream via absorption through the lungs.
+This means it transitions through the digestive system, being broken down to get into the blood rather than going immediately to the bloodstream via absorption through the lungs.

 You Do the Math